iluvjava/Maths/Notebook 2.0/AMATH 515/Interior Points (Remastered).md

 However, notice that the complementary slackness doesn't help with an algorithmic approach to the problem.

+Take note that, when formulating the problem into it's optimality form and then applying the Newton's solver, there seems to be different approaches to it.

 ---
 ### **The Log Barrier**